Simulation flow control

 !
 Band shifts and splittings due to conduction and valence band

-Specify whether to calculate
+Specify how to calculate

 the strain